richmedina/richmedina.github.io/clt-fall-2020-peshlat-level-4-activity-guide.md

 (2) program is interpreted by a compiler

-(3) Compiler translates instructions written in a programming language (E.g. Python) to instructions that are executable by the machine
+(3) compiler translates instructions written in a programming language (E.g. Python) to instructions that are executable by the machine

 Representations, Expressions and Translations
 ----